ddl-hust/hand2eye/README.md

-Write code in Main.cpp

 We use a stationary camera (Camera mount out of robot)

-T_t_cal: transform from robot tool to calibration board (fixed)
+- T_t_cal: transform from robot tool to calibration board (fixed)
-T_b_t: transform from robot base to tool
+- T_b_t: transform from robot base to tool
-T_c_cal: transform from camera to calibration board
+- T_c_cal: transform from camera to calibration board
-T_b_c: transform from robot base to camera (fixed).
+- T_b_c: transform from robot base to camera (fixed).
 You need to calibrate this transform

 Data is in the form of [x, y, z, ox, oy, oz, ow], position + quaternion